-\Please also refer to the Housing Needs Table in the Needs.xls workbook.
+Please also refer to the Housing Needs Table in the Needs.xls workbook (to be included in final Annual Action Plan)

 1. Describe the priorities and specific objectives the jurisdiction hopes to achieve during the next year.

 The Consolidated Plan identifies homeownership and rental housing as top priorities to be addressed.
 Specific housing objectives are to increase the supply of affordable housing, maintain safe and sanitary housing for low-income households, ensure long-term affordability of units for low-income households, promote homeownership, retrofit communities and neighborhoods with public infrastructure, and eliminate the physical barriers that deny access to public and community facilities and places to those with limited mobility.